Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/2025-portfolio-project.md

 - COP decreases
 - Entropy generation increases

-This explains why air conditioners perform worse during extremely hot days.
+This explains why air conditioners perform worse during very hot days.

 ## Design Modification Analysis

 Improving condenser heat transfer, such as by increasing surface area or airflow, reduces condenser pressure.
 This lowers compressor work and improves overall COP.
-While this increases system size or cost, it results in higher efficiency and improved performance under high thermal loads.
+While this increases system size, complexity, and cost (both in maintenance and construction), it results in higher efficiency and improved performance under high thermal loads.

 ## Conclusion

-The vapor-compression air conditioning system demonstrates how thermodynamic principles directly influence real engineering performance.
-Changes in operating conditions and component design significantly affect efficiency, energy consumption, and irreversibility generation.
-Understanding these tradeoffs is essential for designing and evaluating practical thermal systems.
+The vapor-compression air conditioning system demonstrates how thermodynamic principles directly influence real engineering performance and how they have a direct effect on everyday lives.
+Changes in operating conditions and component design significantly affect efficiency, energy consumption, and entropy generation.
+Understanding these tradeoffs is crucial for designing and evaluating practical systems that impact millions.